A few years ago I made an amazing discovery. It was kind of my light bulb moment during my business journey.

 There are a number of choices for printing your digital files.
 Any of them work.
 It’s just a matter of what you have access to and feel most comfortable with.

 When printing my party designs, I work in a hierarchy of services.
 If at all possible, I try to print most of my designs at home.
-It’s convenient, I have a high quality printer and it’s easy to take the designs to the paper trimmer across the room to make them.
+It’s convenient, I have a high quality printer that I’ve invested in and it’s easy to take the designs to the paper trimmer across the room to make them.

 If I need a special size, I will go to my local office supply shop or online print shop.
-I find that they work well for printing dessert backdrops, pin the tail games and large scale party signage.
+I find that Prints of Love and Vistaprint work well for printing dessert backdrops, pin the tail games and large scale party signage. (affiliates)

-When I am planning a high-end event, I want my invitations to shine.
-So, I head over to my favorite online print shop.
-They print my invitations (and sometimes notecards) on extra heavy cardstock that I can’t find anywhere else.
-I also print stationery sets, favor tags and sometimes even Valentine’s Day cards.
+When I am planning a special event, I want my invitations to shine.
+So, I head over to my favorite online print shop – Prints of Love.
+They print my invitations and folded notecards on extra heavy cardstock that won’t go through my printer’s feeder.

-For these printing options, I am listing them in the order of effort needed – from most to least.
+In the end, the decision of where to print your designs is up to you.
+Below, I have listed the best printing options.
+They are in order of effort needed – from most to least.
 Choose the printing method that fits best with your DIY interest and designs.

 Printing at Home

 This is the least expensive option to print your digital files, but require the most work on your end.
 You will need a decent quality color printer, cardstock and a paper trimmer (affiliate).
 If you have these supplies, though, then printing your party designs at home should work great.

 One of the benefits of printing at home is that you can always easily print more.
 So if your little one adds three people to the guest list, you can quickly print out a few more invitations without making a trip to the store.